rick-jennings/phable/README.md

 - Add better validation to Uri kind
 - Reconsider the use of singleton for Marker(), Remove(), and NA()
 - Consider using Pydantic v2 for Haystack Kind objects
-- Consider if there is a more clear type for data parameter to his_write()
 - Update some docstrings to commented strings
 - Can we map Uri directly to a Python datatype?
-- Update README